‘My So-Called Life’ Five Best Episodes [Opinion]

 “So-Called Angels” may be the most touching episode of a show ever made, especially if you were an LGBT member in the 1990s and survived all the hate towards the community.
 In this episode, Wilson Cruz gives the performance of a lifetime as Ricky, who becomes homeless after he is abused by his uncle, his legal guardian at the time.

 He is followed around by a guardian angel, played by Juliana Hatfield, who herself was a runaway teen who died of frostbite.
-Angela’s mother Patty doesn’t like the fact Angela is visiting Ricky or the angel (who she just thinks is a homeless girl) at the warehouse.
+Angela’s mother Patty doesn’t like the fact that Angela is visiting Ricky or the angel (who she just thinks is a homeless girl) at the warehouse.
 Patty and Angela get in a huge fight, and Patty goes out to find Angela.
 Patty’s encounter with the guardian angel at the end is one that will require a box full of tissues.

 [Featured Image by Jack Plunkett/AP Images]